Transition Plan during renovation

 The Rector called the first meeting of the Logistic Team on Saturday (the Ven.
 Bruce Morris, David Moul, Sandra Sneddon, Barbara Carver, and the Rector) to map out the various changes we need to adjust to worship in a different space.
 Below is a summary of the changes to the various liturgical ministries to facilitate the congregation to worship in the Parish Hall during the closure of the Sanctuary.
 It may be helpful to refer to the Parish Hall floor plan diagram to better understand these changes:

 Greeters: You may greet right at the front entrance to the breezeway.
-You'll find the bulletins on a Coffee cart near the entrance.
-No hymn book is needed this week so all you need is to hang out the bulletin and point people to the Parish Hall.
+You'll find the bulletins, large print hymnals and regular hymnals on a Coffee cart near the entrance.
+All the words of the hymns are printed in the bulletin.
+Hymns books are available for those who prefer to sing with music.
 You may need to quickly explain to people why we are worshipping in the Hall until further notice.

 Altar Guild: On Saturday, members on duty will get gather all necessary vessels, linens, bread and wine needed for Sunday and leave it in a tote.
 You may recruit help from the Setup Team to move the altar to the Hall.
 Flowers may be set up on either side of the altar in the Hall after 1 pm.
 On Sunday morning, the 8:30 Celebrant will take the tote and set up the altar.
 Between the 2 services, you may use the kitchen sink for cleaning up.
 At the end of the 10 o'clock service, kindly pack up the vessels and linens and carry them back to the Sacristy in the tote.